 The Company has an investor relations program, which aims to provide information that will allow existing shareholders, potential shareholders and financial analysts to make informed decisions about the Company.
 This program is governed by a set of shareholder participation principles that are designed to promote effective communication with shareholders and encourage shareholder participation at general meetings.
 These principles are set out in section 12 of the Corporate Governance Code.

-The Board encourages full participation of shareholders at the Company's meetings to ensure a high level of accountability and identification with the Company's strategies and goals, including encouraging shareholders to attend meetings, giving advanced notice of the dates of all scheduled meetings, ensuring that meetings are held at a reasonable place and time, inviting shareholders to submit questions in advance and allowing time at meetings for shareholders to speak on any resolutions and ask questions of the Board.
+The Board encourages full participation of shareholders at the Company's meetings to ensure a high level of accountability and identification with the Company's strategies and goals, including holding 'hybrid' meetings which allows shareholders to attend and vote in person or online, encouraging shareholders to attend meetings, giving advanced notice of the dates of all scheduled meetings, ensuring that meetings are held at a reasonable place and time, inviting shareholders to submit questions in advance or via an online platform during the meeting and allowing time at meetings for shareholders to speak on any resolutions and ask questions of the Board.
 The notice of meeting for any annual meeting is despatched at least 20 working days prior to the meeting.
 As required by the NZX Listing Rules, all resolutions are decided by a poll.